IT’S TIME TO REDEFINE AND RECLAIM HOW WE PRACTICE LEADERSHIP.

 I hope you’ll join us.

-To make it easier to join a Leadership as Sacred Practice gathering I’m holding them in multiple locations, on different days of the week, at differing times.
+To make it easier to join a Leadership as Sacred Practice gathering I’m holding them in two locations, on different days of the week, at differing times.
 You get to choose the location, day, and time that work best for you!

 The nourishing and nurturing Healing Arts Studio in Chestnut Hill, PA is hosting us for a 3-hour, deep-dive intensive from 1 – 4 p.m. on Saturday, April 15, 2017. $60 per person.